The Bankrate promise

 Refinance for a lower interest rate

 Refinancing your student loans could lower your interest rate or monthly payment.
 Refinancing also moves all of your outstanding loans into a single loan, streamlining your repayment to one bill each month.

 Refinancing is only a good idea if there are potential savings.
 If you can’t get a lower interest rate or make your payments more manageable, refinancing might not be worth it, since it could make your loans more expensive.
 If you refinance federal student loans, you’ll also lose out on federal benefits, like deferment, PSLF and income-driven repayment plans.
 It’s critical to review all of your options before refinancing your student loans.

 How long does it take to pay off medical school debt?

 How long it takes to repay medical school debt largely depends on how much you owe, how much you can afford to pay and your other expenses, like a car loan or mortgage.

-Private student loans don’t have any standard repayment period; you’ll be able to select a term when you take out the loan.
+Private student loans don’t have any standard repayment period; you can select a term when you take out the loan.
 For medical school, many private loans offer terms of up to 20 years, but you can always choose a shorter term to save on interest.
-If you’re partway through your repayment term and are having trouble making payments, you can also refinance to extend your term further.
+If you’re part way through your repayment term and are having trouble making payments, you can refinance to extend your term.